 L505.
 Maybe, but SWC is lower in the A. petiolata-ambient treatment.
 If AM partners are absent, why is the soil water content lower?
 If mycorrhizas facilitate water supply, shouldn't their absence have the opposite effect?

-Yes, this is plausible; however, it is also likely that presence of additional plants in the A. petiolata-ambient treatment (i.e. A. petiolata allowed to persist) results in greater plot-level water uptake, rendering these plots with less water availability compared to the A. petiolata-weeded treatment
+Yes, this is plausible; however, it is also likely that presence of additional plants in the A. petiolata-ambient treatment (i.e., A. petiolata allowed to persist) results in greater plot-level water uptake, rendering these plots with less water availability compared to the A. petiolata-weeded treatment

 L521-533.
 Again, I agree with these explanations, but only under closed canopy conditions, i.e., with lower nutrient and water availability.